 In 2020-2022, TFS is supporting the development of 3 National AI Strategies in Africa with key public sector Ministries, GIZ, and Smart Africa: Rwanda’s National AI Policy, Tunisia’s National AI Strategy and Ghana’s National AI Strategy.
 Based on extensive local stakeholder consultations, outputs are tailored AI governance documents and frameworks, including policies, implementation plans, SWOT analyses of local AI ecosystems, AI ethical guidelines, and recommendations for the establishment of program offices to drive implementation.
 The projects are capacity-building to support countries’ efforts to harness AI responsibly to achieve national objectives and inclusive and sustainable development goals.

-In May 2022, The Future Society (TFS) joined partners in leading stakeholder consultation workshops in Tunis and Accra to support the development of Tunisia’s and Ghana’s national AI strategies.
+In May 2022, TFS and partners led stakeholder consultation workshops in Tunis and Accra to support the development of Tunisia’s and Ghana’s National AI Strategies.
 The TFS project teams include Nicolas Miailhe, Yolanda Lannquist, Sacha Alanoca, Tarek Latrous, Derrydean Dadzie, Robert Okine, Nicolas Guetta Jeanrenaud and Badrul Chowdhury.
-Learn more about the two projects here.
+Learn more about the two workshops here.

 AI and digital technologies offer developing countries significant opportunities and risks in a ‘more to gain, more to lose’ paradigm: AI can be harnessed to accelerate industrial and technological sectors, but also has the capacity to exacerbate existing social and economic inequalities.
 Our work helps build frameworks of ‘enabling’ policies and practical implementation roadmaps for emerging and developing countries to utilize artificial intelligence for their development objectives while mitigating important risks.